 Jim Beam has way more than just the white label on shelves.
-They have made many ventures into the different corners of the whiskey production world, including using different formulas, higher proof whiskies, flavored whiskeys, and small batch whiskey.
-The distillery is actually attributed with beginning the current trend and rise in popularity of small batch boutique bourbons and whiskies when they began bottling and releasing the brand Booker’s Bourbon in 1987.
+They have made many ventures into the different corners of the whiskey production world, including using different formulas, higher proof whiskies, flavored whiskeys, and small-batch whiskey.
+The distillery is actually attributed to beginning the current trend and rise in popularity of small-batch boutique bourbons and whiskies when they began bottling and releasing the brand Booker’s Bourbon in 1987.

 The Finer Side Of Jim Beam